Teddy-Li/CFIGER/README.md

 ## Annotation Process
-The dataset has been annotated through label mapping: we manually mapped the tokens from each of the ~6000 ultra-fine-grained types to a FIGER type.
+The dataset has been annotated through label mapping: we manually mapped the tokens from each of the ~6000 ultra-fine-grained types to a FIGER type; for more details please check our paper.
 The resulting mappings are [here](https://drive.google.com/file/d/1wKr4X5FU4GelwnlSKxOv2TFCx8JbTzTL/view?usp=sharing), they should be put under [./u2figer](./u2figer); the resulting re-annotated dataset is [here](https://drive.google.com/file/d/1dfJrqUXBSn1wU0AKlrRlRNedbGaRSq8B/view?usp=sharing), decompose the zip file and put it under the root directory.